Great Things to Bring for Trekking and Backpacking Thailand

 - Travel Insurance.
 Most insurance companies don’t offer coverage outside your home country.
 We recommend getting some since Thailand can get a little harry with scooters and accidents.
 World Nomads is our insurance of choice.

-- Guidebooks and maps. structured plan.
+- Guidebooks and maps.
 Always have a physical map in case you get lost.

 - Small notepad and pen.